 But I won't, because i'm counting down the hours until my dad goes to work, which currently stands at a two hour countdown, and then I'll practically launch at one of the two kit-kat bars that I spotted in the fridge earlier, calcuating that if he takes one to work, that leaves one for me, and my coffee.

-See, us women will always be t
+See, us women will always be the same.

 Weight will always define us in some way.
 We could be the skinniest we've ever been, and fear food completely.
 Or we can stay the same weight we've been for years, moaning but too lazy to actually get up and do something about it.